 Q. Are we still able to make new purchases?

 - Yes, we are still within the Business Services’ timelines for placing orders.
 Sites would need to place requisitions and get them approved in PeopleSoft.
-Selected staff have been provided with remote.

 Q. I made purchases prior to the closure.
 Is someone available to receive them?
 How do I go about obtaining those items?